-- In meeting rooms—Connect using Companion mode on your laptop to share your screen or use chat, polls, Q&A, and host controls.
-To speak or listen to remote participants, connect with full audio and video (non-Companion mode) on meeting-room hardware or Google Nest Hub Max.
+- When you're in an office meeting room—Join using Companion mode on your laptop to share your screen or use chat, polls, Q&A, and host controls.
+To speak, listen to remote participants, or view the participant grid, connect with full audio and video (non-Companion mode) on meeting-room hardware or Google Nest Hub Max.

 If everyone is remote—or if everyone is in the same meeting room—they all have equal access to activities.
 But when you have a mix of remote and meeting-room participants (hybrid meetings), people in meeting rooms are at a disadvantage: They can't individually chat, upvote questions, or answer polls using meeting-room hardware or Nest Hub Max.

 When you're in a meeting room, use Companion mode on your laptop to participate in activities with remote attendees or share your personal video tile.
 And use the meeting-room hardware, or Nest Hub Max, for audio and video.
 Watch the Companion mode video overview.